mui/material-ui/CONTRIBUTING.md

 ##### ci/circleci: test_static

-Checks code format, and lints the repository.
+Checks code format, and list in the repository.
 The log of the failed build should explain how to fix the issues.

 ##### ci/circleci: test_unit-1